-The season was devoted to excavating the cemeteries including a small mastaba cemetery of the 4th Dynasty and a mound which had startigraphy from every era of Egyptian history from a Coptic house to predynastic kilns for tempering wheat on the lowest level.
+The season was devoted to excavating the cemeteries including a small mastaba cemetery of the 4th Dynasty and a mound which had startigraphy from every era of Egyptian history from predynastic kilns for tempering wheat on the lowest level to a Coptic house.
 The mastaba cemetery was undisturbed and the burials did not have a lot of objects.
 The 12th Dynasty shaft tombs contained wooded coffins and a variety of grave goods including jewellery with semi-precious stones, alabaster vases, and a limeston figure of a girl acrobat.
 The 18th Dynasty shaft tombs had been looted in antiquity but but still contained objects like stone vases, small gold ornaments, scarbs, game pieces, jewellry, bronze statuettes and pottery.

 A small bronze lamp and a large leaden storage vessel was kept by Cairo.